nguyensjsu/sp19-202-goofy-object/journal/week2-Xiaoting Jin.md

 ## Xiaoting Jin

 ### Finished This Week
-1. Discussed with Team and finally agreed on the game we will realize
-2. Allocated each team member's task and responsiblity
+1. Learned the algorithm of computer players, including Minimax algorithm, Alpha-beta pruning, Depth First Search etc.
 ### Planned Next Week
-1. Research and design the algorithm of computer player
-2. Implement the algorithm of computer player and embed it into the main code
+1. Implement the algorithm of computer player and embed it into the main code
 ### Problems/Blocks

 ### Time Spent
-10 hrs
+8 hrs